Cantera/cantera-website/pages/install/fedora-rhel-install.rst

       (COPR) repository.
 Note that the Matlab interface is not available from this archive;
       to install the Matlab interface on Fedora, you must :ref:`compile the source code <sec-compiling>`.

-As of Cantera 2.6.0, packages are available for Fedora Linux 33, 34, 35, and Rawhide as well as CentOS Stream 8 and Enterprise Linux 8.
+As of Cantera 2.6.0, packages are available for currently supported releases of Fedora Linux and Fedora Rawhide as well as CentOS Stream 8 and Enterprise Linux 8.

 Packages for current supported Fedora releases and Rawhide are at `<https://copr.fedorainfracloud.org/coprs/fuller/Cantera/>`__.